jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory/managing-configuration-entities.md

 ## Managing Repositories

 JFrog CLI offers a set of commands for managing Artifactory repositories.
 You can create, update and delete repositories.
 To make it easier to manage repositories, the commands which create and update the repositories accept a pre-defined configuration template file.
-This template file can also include variables. which can be later replaced with values, when creating or updating the repositories.
+This template file can also include variables, which can be later replaced with values, when creating or updating the repositories.
 The configuration template file is created using the **jf rt repo-template** command.

 ### Creating or Configuration Template